Into the West (film): Production

+Into the West was co-financed by U.S. independent film company Miramax and film-sales outlet Majestic Films International.
 The script was written by Jim Sheridan, who did not intend to write simply for children, although the film mainly follows two young children on the run with their beautiful, magical white horse.
 Other themes targeted to adults, are also present: grief, the clash of cultures with differing values, and the use of the police by the rich and powerful to enforce property rights in their favour.
 Sheridan wrote the script five years before he directed My Left Foot.

 Gabriel Byrne said it was one of the best scripts he ever read, and described it at the time as Jim Sheridan's best work to date.
-Byrne was committed to the work, he said; Apart from it being a story about Travellers, and the relationship between a father and his two sons, it really was in a way about Ireland.
+Byrne was committed to the work, and commented: Apart from it being a story about Travellers, and the relationship between a father and his two sons, it really was in a way about Ireland.
 Ellen Barkin said that from the first reading she thought it an extraordinary piece of film writing.

-The movie's most memorable scenes, such as the horse in the cinema and the beans exploding, were shot in the small town of Portarlington in County Laois.
+The film's most memorable scenes, such as the horse in the cinema and the beans exploding, were shot in the small town of Portarlington in County Laois.

+Release

+In the U.S., Into the West was the first release from the Miramax Family Films label.

 Reception

 The film has received a mostly positive critical reception.
 On Rotten Tomatoes, the film has a score of 77% based on reviews from 13 critics.

 Roger Ebert of the Chicago Sun-Times said the "kids will probably love this movie, but adults will get a lot more out of it".
-Variety Staff said that "Into the West is a likable but modest pic", and that "a major asset throughout is Patrick Doyle's rich, Gaelic-flavoured scoring that carries the movie's emotional line and fairy tale atmosphere.
+Variety Staff said that "Into the West is a likable but modest pic", and that "a major asset throughout is Patrick Doyle's rich, Gaelic-flavoured scoring that carries the movie's emotional line and fairy tale atmosphere".
 Desson Howe of The Washington Post said that the film is "a charming children's crusade – a rewarding journey for all ages".
-Rita Kempley of the Washington Post said that "the movie is alternately grim and lyrical", and "though long on ambiance and short on story, it may appeal to the spiritually inclined – and to oater lovers.
+Rita Kempley of the Washington Post said that "the movie is alternately grim and lyrical", and "though long on ambiance and short on story, it may appeal to the spiritually inclined – and to oater lovers".

 Box office

-The film was the fourth highest-grossing film in Ireland for the year with a gross of £748,080.
+Into the West was the fourth highest-grossing film in Ireland for the year with a gross of £748,080.